 This course focuses on human development and a multidimensional view of persons of diverse abilities.
 Children, students, and adults with special needs, including gifted, are understood from the bio-psycho-social perspective, including theoretical and applied knowledge.
 Beginning prenatally, the appearance of developmental disabilities is examined from available perspectives.
 The course explores many of the most common disabilities and provides a basis of therapeutic understanding to support enrichment, instruction, and behavioral management.
 The focus throughout is on special education philosophy, principles, and legislation (ADA, 504, and IDEA) that are necessary for understanding and using the more applied knowledge base of special education.
 In the broader perspective, the minimization or amelioration of disability is discussed over the life of an individual.
-Students engage in 30 to 35 hours of related service learning and explore current research through reading original empirical research. \Current PA mandated clearances under Acts 34 and 151 are required for this course.
-Please ensure that all clearances have been submitted to the Registrar's Office prior to the start of the class.
+Students explore current research through reading original empirical research.